JFloresTech/PowerBI/README.md

 Creating an Azure AD security group using a script Azure CLI PowerShell
 <pre><code>
-# Required to sign in as admin
-Connect-AzureAD
+# Microsoft.Graph is very large so its better to only install the modules needed
+Import-Module Microsoft.Graph.Application
+Import-Module Microsoft.Graph.Authentication
+Connect-MgGraph

-# Create an Azure AD security group
+# Create a Security group for the Power BI Service Fabric API access
-$group = New-AzureADGroup -DisplayName <GroupName> -SecurityEnabled $true -MailEnabled $false -MailNickName notSet
+$group = New-MgGroup -DisplayName "[Group Name Here]" -SecurityEnabled -MailEnabled:$False -MailNickName "notSet"

-# Add the service principal to the group
+# Add the App to the group
-Add-AzureADGroupMember -ObjectId $($group.ObjectId) -RefObjectId $($sp.ObjectId)
+New-MgGroupMember -GroupId $($group.Id) -DirectoryObjectId $ServicePrincipalId
 </code></pre>
 <h3>Step 3 - Enable the Power BI service admin settings</h3>
 For an Azure AD app to be able to access the Power BI content and APIs, a Power BI admin needs to enable service principal access in the Power BI admin portal.